Daniel Horan

-Daniel Patrick Horan (born 1983) is a Catholic American theologian, author and former Franciscan priest.
+Daniel Patrick Horan (born 1983) is an American Catholic theologian, author and former Franciscan priest.
 He is currently the director of the Center for the Study of Spirituality and professor of Philosophy, Religious Studies, and Theology at Saint Mary's College in Notre Dame, Indiana.
 He is also affiliated Professor of Spirituality at the Oblate School of Theology in San Antonio, Texas.
 He previously held the Duns Scotus Chair of Spirituality at Catholic Theological Union in Chicago, and taught at several other academic institutions.
 He is a columnist for National Catholic Reporter.

 Early life and education

 Horan was born on November 15, 1983, in Pensacola, Florida.
 He studied theology and journalism at St. Bonaventure University from 2001 to 2005.
 Horan entered the Order of Friars Minor in 2005, taking first vows in 2007.
 He earned a Master of Arts in systematic theology in 2010 and a Master of Divinity in 2012 at the Washington Theological Union.
 He was ordained a priest on May 19, 2012 by Cardinal Theodore McCarrick.
 He earned a Doctor of Philosophy degree in systematic theology from Boston College in 2016.